stas3112rus/tic-tac-toe-react/README.md

 ///////////////////////

-Game Tic Tac Toe was created by Stas Yudin at 11.04.22
+Game Tic Tac Toe was created by Stas Yudin on 11.04.22

 On this Project was used
 - React